Myst-ery0721/Myst-ery0721/README.md

-- 👋 Hi, I’m @Myst-ery0721
+- 👋 Hi, I’m @Myst-ery0721, you can call me Ery in short :>
-- 👀 I’m interested in Digital Arts and Programming!
+- 👀 I’m interested in Digital Arts and Programming
 - 🌱 I’m currently learning Game development
 - 😄 Pronouns: She/Her